trinodb/trino/docs/src/main/sphinx/admin/properties-query-management.md

-The amount of time a query is allowed to recover between running out of memory and being killed, if `query.low-memory-killer.policy` or `task.low-memory-killer.policy` is set to value differnt than `none`.
+The amount of time a query is allowed to recover between running out of memory and being killed, if `query.low-memory-killer.policy` or `task.low-memory-killer.policy` is set to value different from `none`.

 ## `query.max-execution-time`